KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-DagelijksWoord by wctimmer](https://github.com/wctimmer/MMM-DagelijksWoord)

 1. Recommendation - Found 'uses: actions/checkout@v3' in file `lint.yml`: Replace it with v4.
-2. `lint.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-DagelijksWoord.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `MMM-DagelijksWoord.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation - Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Daikin by kymeyer](https://github.com/kymeyer/MMM-daikin)